SEI-R-2-22/u2_hw_mongoose_plants/README.md

     Listening on port: 3001
     Successfully connected to MongoDB.
     ```
-- And something like this in your browser: `This is root!`
+- And something like this in Insomnia: `This is root!`

 ___
 ### Routes and Controllers
-Good, now let's work on the controllers.
-Controllers are where we will set up all of our logic e.g. what does the API do when we want to create a new plant?
-Update a plant? etc.
+Controllers are where we will house all of our logic around database interactions.

 #### createPlant